-Specialty products and niche merchant are also readily available online, which effectively grows the entire consumer base for electronic commerce.
+Specialty products and niche merchant are also readily accessible online, which effectively grows the base for consumer electronics.

 The convenience afforded customers who buy online is, perhaps, the most valuable factor of all, despite the sometimes mundane process of browsing several Webstores in one sitting.

 That being said, the growing trend to responsive site design and high-res banners, photographs, and rich media content, the process of internet shopping is becoming gradually more exciting as digital merchandising evolves.